orabazu/oasis-steam/doc/GameB.md

 3. The [first built-in crypto game](GameA.md) is [**Crypto Shooter**](https://github.com/tunahandanis/demo-aim-game), where crypto enthusiasts practice their reflex motor skills by catching crypto coins (+1 point each), but avoiding fiat currencies (-1 point each).
 4. The second built-in crypto game is [**Crypto Cards**](https://github.com/tunahandanis/memory-game), where crypto enthusiasts improve their memory by matching card pairs with the same crypto coin logos.

-At the end of the game, the Gamer should convert his game points to TILE coins, otherwise the earned points may be lost.
+The Gamer can convert Game Points to TILE Tokens on the home page.

 Below are screenshots from the Crypto Shooter game:

 ### Further Remarks on the Built-in Games

 1. This is the first time, to the best of our knowledge, that a **gaming platform** is developed **with ready Oasis-themed games** in it at the moment of submission to a hackathon.
 2. **All content** in the games (images, icons, music, sound) are **provably copyright-granted** to one of the team members.
 Proof documents can be presented upon request.
 3. The platform is designed such that other P2E games, especially open-source JavaScript games, can be added to the platform just by adding certain standard code snippets to interact with the platform.
 4. New games can be submitted by any creator to the Developer Team and then are uploaded.
 5. The platform is composable; in the future, new games can be embedded into the platform through direct uploading of the docker file, zip file or submission of the GitHub repository link and then the approval of the game by the Developer Team.

 ## Index